guidance-ai/guidance/README.md

 ```
 ![await1](docs/figures/await1.png)

-Notice how the lest `gen` is not executed because it depends on `instruction`.
+Notice how the last `gen` is not executed because it depends on `instruction`.
 Let's provide `instruction` now.

 ```python
 prompt = prompt(instruction='Please translate the response above to Portuguese.')